oktavilla/hopp-docs/docs/configuration/index.md

 {% include fields-table.md definition="configuration-context-labels-fields" %}

+## Filtered Category Pages

+For specific needs certain category pages can be configured to have a "filter UI" instead of a standard sub navigation.
+These pages are called [Filtered Category Pages](../information-design-templates/category-filtered.md).

+For each category that should have this behavior you need to specify:

+{% include fields-table.md definition="configuration-filtered-category-fields" %}

 ## Logo

 It's required to specify a logo to be used in the header and throughout the product.